New to using coconut flour? These coconut flour recipes are kitchen-tested and are the best of the best you’ll find on the internet!

 - Heat the water in a pot but do not let it boil.

-- Place the shredded coconut in the blender and add the hot water.
+- Place the dried coconut meat in the blender and add the hot water.
 Let it steep for about 20-30 minutes, and then blend on high until it is thick and creamy (about 2-3 minutes).

 - Strain through a mesh strainer and then strain again through a towel.